notlath/Guitara-Scheduling-System/archive/README.md

 - **archive_log_2025-06-01.md** - Log file documenting which files were archived on June 1, 2025, and why
 - **archive_log_2025-06-02.md** - Log file documenting which migration and testing scripts were archived on June 2, 2025
+- **archive_log_2025-06-05.md** - Log file documenting which test scripts were archived on June 5, 2025

 ## Important Note